 Here are a few more nuts and legumes that can easily be Indian street food.
 These delicious snack recipes are from other talented food bloggers who understand that healthy snacks for traveling tourists never go out of style!

-Mixed Nuts Recipe – This is my recipe where I used Za’atar and lemon taste even better in newspapers.
+Mixed Nuts Recipe – This is my recipe where I used Za’atar and lemon tastes even better in newspapers.
 Try it and let me know what you think

 Slow Cooker Boiled Peanuts – I put cinnamon and cloves in the boiled peanuts which is a fun food to snack on while you are exploring the beautiful streets of India.